Mikael/ToyBattlesHQ/doc/database_tour.md

 - Grade 4: Game Master (GM)
 - Grade 7: Developer

-All grades above 1 require mandatory 2FA.
+All grades above 2 require mandatory 2FA.
 You won't be able to login otherwise since the server checks this.
 (This may be added as an optional feature that can be disabled in the future).
+To login with 2FA, you need this format instead of your usual username when logging in: `Username+6digitcode` (with the `+` in between).

 Notes:
 - Higher grade means higher power & more commands.